Skip to content

 keys = Settings.get_section(path)

-keys | A list of keys under a the section |
+Return the list of keys under a given section.

 from NSCP import Settings, log